Doby-Xu/WithAnyone/README.md

 ## 📜 License and Disclaimer

+The **code** of WithAnyone is released under the [**Apache License 2.0**](https://www.apache.org/licenses/LICENSE-2.0), while the WithAnyone **model and associated datasets** are made available **solely for non-commercial academic research purposes**.

+- **License Terms:**
-The WithAnyone model and dataset are released for non-commercial academic research use only.
-The model is provided under the FLUX.1 [dev] Non-Commercial License v1.1.1; any underlying base models remain subject to their original licenses and terms, which must be respected.
+  The WithAnyone model is distributed under the [**FLUX.1 [dev] Non-Commercial License v1.1.1**](https://huggingface.co/black-forest-labs/FLUX.1-dev/blob/main/LICENSE.md).
+All underlying base models remain governed by their respective original licenses and terms, which shall continue to apply in full.
+Users must comply with all such applicable licenses when using this project.

+- **Permitted Use:**
+  This project may be used for lawful academic research, analysis, and non-commercial experimentation only.
+Any form of commercial use, redistribution for profit, or application that violates applicable laws, regulations, or ethical standards is strictly prohibited.

+- **User Obligations:**
-Users are responsible for ensuring that their use of the model and dataset complies with all applicable laws, regulations, and institutional policies.
-This project may be used for research and experimentation, but not for commercial exploitation or any activity that would violate legal or ethical standards.
+  Users are solely responsible for ensuring that their use of the model and dataset complies with all relevant laws, regulations, institutional review policies, and third-party license terms.

-This research aims to advance the field of generative AI.
-Users are free to create images using this tool, provided they comply with local laws and exercise responsible usage.
-The developers are not liable for any misuse of the tool by users.
-By using this project you accept responsibility for your actions and agree to comply with the applicable license terms and legal requirements.
+- **Disclaimer of Liability:**
+  The authors, developers, and contributors make no warranties, express or implied, regarding the accuracy, reliability, or fitness of this project for any particular purpose.
+They shall not be held liable for any damages, losses, or legal claims arising from the use or misuse of this project, including but not limited to violations of law or ethical standards by end users.

+- **Acceptance of Terms:**
+  By downloading, accessing, or using this project, you acknowledge and agree to be bound by the applicable license terms and legal requirements, and you assume full responsibility for all consequences resulting from your use.

 ## 🌹 Acknowledge
 We thank the following prior art for their excellent open source work: